ILikeLayla/Layla-log/README.md

 # Layla-log

 A simple logger library.
-This library provides a simple log writer and simple log level control.
-It can record logs to a target directory and also print them to terminal.
+This library provides a simple log writer and simple log-level control.
+It can record logs to a target directory and also print them to the terminal.
 The log can be set to different levels (Error, Warn, Debug, Info and Trace).
-And only the logs with significant level will be recorded to file or printed to terminal.
+Only the logs with significant levels will be recorded to file or printed to the terminal.
 Moreover, when the log file size exceeds a certain limit, it will automatically route to new files with indexing.

 ## Features list
 - async (details see [async](./doc/async.md))

 ## Usage

-Macros are provided to use the log writer easily, but before it here are several setting for the writer:
+Macros are provided to use the log writer easily, but before it here are several settings for the writer:

 - dir_path
   - where the log file will be saved